-What a useful quiz helps you notice
+What useful style prompts help you notice

 The goal is a smaller, clearer set of directions.
 You may learn that you keep choosing elongated stones, warmer metals, low profiles, vintage details, or clean settings.
 Those patterns are useful because they tell you which styles deserve a closer look.